ros-controls/ros2_control/hardware_interface/doc/mock_components_userdoc.rst

        <param name="initial_value">3.45</param>
      </state_interface>

+  If unset, the initial value is set to 0.0 for state interfaces of joints in ``configure`` lifecycle transition.

-  Note: This parameter is shared with the gazebo and gazebo classic plugins for joint interfaces.
+  Note: This parameter is shared with the gz_ros2_control plugins for joint interfaces.
 For Mock components it is also possible to set initial values for gpio or sensor state interfaces.